 - 2010 Sunquest Annual Excellence Award for Laboratory Solution Success

 - 2008 Friend of ODA Award from the Oklahoma Academy of Nutrition and Dietetics

-Southwestern placed in the top 10 for the "Best Places to Work in Oklahoma 2014."
+Southwestern placed second in "Best Places to Work in Oklahoma 2015."
 This distinction, by Best Companies Group (BCG), identifies and recognizes companies who are excelling in workplace excellence.
 Southwestern was the top-ranked healthcare institution among this year’s winners.

 2013, 2010, 2007 and 2004 CoC Outstanding Achievement Award

 Southwestern has received the American College of Surgeons Commission on Cancer (CoC) Outstanding Achievement Award (OAA) for four consecutive survey years: 2004, 2007, 2010 and 2013.

 Established in 2004, the CoC Outstanding Achievement Award was designed to recognize cancer programs that strive for excellence in providing quality care to cancer patients.
 In 2004, 2010 and 2013, CTCA at Southwestern Regional Medical Center was the only cancer hospital in Oklahoma receive this award.